Arigatouz/luftborn-rxjs-takeuntil-destroy/README.md

 The rule checks for:

 1. Observable subscriptions without a pipe call
-2. Observable subscriptions with a pipe call but missing the `takeUntilDestroyed` operator
+2. Observable subscriptions with a pipe call but missing any of the supported take operators
 3. Proper import and usage of the `takeUntilDestroyed` operator from `@angular/core/rxjs-interop`
+4. Proper import and usage of RxJS take operators (`takeUntil`, `takeWhile`, `take`, `takeLast`) from 'rxjs'

+The rule recognizes:
+- Renamed imports for all supported operators
-The rule also recognizes renamed imports and variables that might contain the `takeUntilDestroyed` operator.
+- Variables that might contain any of the supported operators
+- Various patterns for subscription cleanup

 ## License